Hennepin Canal Trail Frequently Asked Questions

 - Insect repellant

-- Tissues / toilet paper (don't count on the trailhead restrooms being stocked)
+- Tissues / toilet paper (be prepared!)

 - Cash, credit cards